Money Management 1-2-3: THREE: Planning a Secure Future

 Home equity loans

 Your home equity is the value of your home minus what you owe on it.
 Interest rates on home equity loans are typically lower than those on consumer credit and other types of loans.
-And, the interest you pay sometimes is tax-deductible.
+And, the interest you pay is sometimes tax-deductible.

 If you decide to take out a home equity loan, work only with a reputable lender.
 There are dishonest lenders who intentionally give expensive home equity loans to older homeowners that are impossible to repay so that they can foreclose on the property.
 Beware of anyone who approaches you about any loan that uses your home as collateral.